-In doing so, the programme aims to provide opportunities for its participants to address educational challenges and contribute to improvements in the education of students at Cambridge and at tertiary level more broadly.
-The programme is also designed to facilitate cross-disciplinary discussion of teaching, learning and assessment.
+In doing so, the course aims to provide opportunities for its participants to address educational challenges and contribute to improvements in the education of students at Cambridge and at tertiary level more broadly.
+The course is also designed to facilitate cross-disciplinary discussion of teaching, learning and assessment.

-All participants design a practitioner research project, which provides an opportunity to integrate learning and practice during the course of the programme.
-The programme is assessed through a portfolio (10,000 words).
-Participants will be supported appropriately during the programme in determining which model they select for their portfolio (see programme structure, below).
+All participants design a practitioner research project, which provides an opportunity to integrate learning and practice during the course.
+Assessment is through a portfolio (10,000 words).
+Participants will be supported appropriately during the course in determining which model they select for their portfolio (see course structure, below).